vwxyzjn/cleanrl/docs/blog/posts/cleanrl-v1.md

 date: 2022-10-05
 authors: [costa]
 description: >
-  🎉 I am thrilled to announce the v1.0.0b2 CleanRL Beta Release.
-This new release comes with exciting new features.
-First, we now support JAX-based learning algorithms, which are usually faster than the `torch` equivalent!
-Here are the docs of the new JAX-based DQN, TD3, and DDPG implementations:
+  🎉 We are thrilled to announce the v1.0.0 CleanRL Release.
+Along with our [CleanRL paper's recent publication in Journal of Machine Learning Research](https://www.jmlr.org/papers/v23/21-1342.html), our v1.0.0 release includes reworked documentation, new algorithm variants, support for google's new ML framework [JAX](https://github.com/google/jax), hyperparameter tuning utilities, and more.
 categories:
   - Blog
 ---